renatoaguimaraes/poc-logs-and-traces/README.md

 **Http Filter**

 Simple http filter used to create, if not exists, x-correlation-id of serives interactions.
-Responsible to create MDC - Mapped Diagnostic Context.
+Responsible to configure MDC - Mapped Diagnostic Context.

 **Http Client**

-Simple Interceptor used to propagate x-correlation-id along of services call by http client (Spring Rest Template).
+Simple Interceptor used to get x-correlation-id from MDC and propagate along of services call by http client (Spring Rest Template).

 **Slf4j and Logback**